andreffs18/andreffs18.github.io/cv.md

 #### <span></span>

 <p>My work environment is pretty straightforward: PyCharm, Terminal and MacDown.</p>
-<p>When not working or at college I spend my time in the Gym, Self Defense, Surf or just watching plain old TVShows (a lot of them).</p>
+<p>When not working I spend my time in the Gym, Self Defense, Surf or just loosing track of time watching TVShows (a lot of them).</p>